DDDDDDaisyS/Loan_Predictions/README.md

 # Loan Predictions
-#### This repo contains analysis and models for loan prediction models
+#### This repo contains analysis and models for loan prediction project.